Mogul skiing: Competition

 The first competition involving mogul skiing occurred in 1971.
-The FIS created the Freestyle World Cup Circuit in 1980.
+The International Ski and Snowboard Federation (FIS) created the Freestyle World Cup Circuit in 1980.
 The first World Championships were held in 1986, and are currently held in odd-numbered years.
 It was a demonstration sport in freestyle skiing at the 1988 Winter Olympics in Calgary.
 It has been a medal event in the Winter Olympics since 1992.

 Mogul courses are between 200 and 270 metres with an average slope grade of 26 degrees.
 The moguls themselves are set approximately 3.5 metres apart.
 The course includes two small jumps which are used as a take-off for aerial maneuvers.
 Athletes can perform upright or inverted tricks off these jumps in the course of a competition run.
 Dual Mogul competition consists of elimination rounds where pairs of competitors compete against each other.
 Each loser is eliminated and each winner advances to the next round until a final result is achieved.